terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/fscloud/README.md

 # Financial Services Cloud Profile Example

-:exclamation: This example is only deploying Postgresql in a compliant manner the other infrastructure is not necessarily compliant.
+:exclamation: **Important:** This example deploys PostgreSQL in a compliant manner.
+Other infrastructure is not necessarily compliant.

 See also the documentation of the [Financial Services ICD Postgresql module](../../profiles/fscloud/).